-Multiple sites even in natural abundance of 13C can of course be addressed in single experiments using fast magic-angle spinning (MAS), but at the expense of removing the anisotropy effects from the spectra.
-One must then rely on recoupling experiments such as CODEX (deAzevedo et al., 2000) or the more dedicated SUPER experiment (Liu et al., 2002), but these are often subject to uncertainties related to scaling factors and line-broadening arising from experimental imperfections.
-In this paper, we demonstrate that a somewhat "revisionist" approach of using lower spinning frequencies and the focus on a spinning sideband (SSB) manyfold can help to solve a given problem without strong requirements concerning the sample or the spectrometer hardware.
-A simple comparison of sideband intensites of an isotropic vs. an oriented sample may be sufficient.
-With some more effort in terms of experimental time, one can record a series of spectra with incremented triggered rotor phase, resulting in the 2D "syncMAS" experiment (Harbison et al., 1987). which enables much better accuracy (see Fig. 1).
-A further improvement in line separation is provided by the time-consuming 3D ORDER method (Titman et al., 1993), where spinning sidebands of different order a are separated in different 2D planes of the 3D stack.
+angle spinning (MAS) but at the expense of removing the anisotropy effects from the spectra.
+One must then rely on recoupling experiments such as CODEX (deAzevedo et al., 2000) or the more dedicated SUPER experiment (Liu et al., 2002), but these are often subject to uncertainties related to scaling factors and line broadening arising from experimental imperfections.
+In this paper, we demonstrate that a somewhat "revisionist" approach of using lower spinning frequencies and the focus on a spinning-sideband (SSB) manifold can help to solve a given problem without strong requirements concerning the sample or the spectrometer hardware.
+A simple comparison of sideband intensities of an isotropic vs. oriented sample may be sufficient.
+With some more effort in terms of experimental time, one can record a series of spectra with an incremented triggered rotor phase, resulting in the 2D syncMAS experiment (Harbison et al., 1987). which enables much better accuracy (see Fig. 1).
+A further improvement in line separation is provided by the timeconsuming 3D ORDER method (Titman et al., 1993), where spinning sidebands of different order are separated in different 2D planes of the 3D stack.

 In any such experiment, precise knowledge of the CS tensor is required, which can again be deduced from MAS sidebands.
-A famous analytical relation between tensor and SSB intensities was given by Herzfeld and Berger (1980), equations (24) and (25) herein.
-However, their equation is far too this equation is rather complicated to be applied, see below.
+A famous analytical relation between tensor and SSB intensities was given by Herzfeld and Berger (1980), Eqs.
+(24) and (25) therein.
+However, this equation is rather complicated to apply; see below.
 Instead, computer programs involving numerical solutions of the powder average integral are nowadays available and readily applicable.
 One can proceed along this line and obtain orientational moments in an anisotropic sample by numerical calculation of SSB subspectra.
-At this point, we argue that a more simple analytical connection between SSB intensities and anisotropy parameters would be very helpful, for instance in the form of polynomials.
-Then, well-etablished fitting procedures (such as Gauss-Newton,

-Levenberg-Marquardt and others) could be applied, also for the estimation of the uncertainties.
-The aims of this paper are as follows: (i) The introduction of an exact polynomial representation of SSB intensities.
-This is tested by evaluating SSB in glycine, for which the CSA principle values are known from single-crystal measurements. (ii) The derivation of a sixth-order polynomial approximation of syncMAS NMR data.
-This is demonstrated to be of great use in estimating the orientational moments in stretched glassy polycarbonate (PC).
-Our data analysis approach offers more flexibility with regards to the inherent model assumptions, which cannot as easily be tested or changed within the originally proposed data analysis scheme relying on pre-calculated subspectra (Harbison et al., 1987).
-It goes without saying that our results are readily generalized for the case of dipole-dipole interactions (for heteronuclear or isolated homonuclear spin pairs), and also for first-order quadrupolar interactions (2H, 7Li).
+At this point, we argue that a more simple analytical connection between SSB intensities and anisotropy parameters would be very helpful, for instance, in the form of polynomials.
+Then, well-established fitting procedures (such as Gauss-Newton, Levenberg-Marquardt and others) could be applied, also for the estimation of the uncertainties.
+The aims of this paper are as follows: (i) the introduction of an exact polynomial representation of SSB intensities.
+This is tested by evaluating SSBs in glycine, for which the CSA principal values are known from single-crystal measurements. (ii) The derivation of a sixth-order polynomial approximation of syncMAS NMR data: this is demonstrated to be of great use in estimating the orientational moments in stretched glassy polycarbonate (PC).
+Our data analysis approach offers more flexibility with regards to the inherent model assumptions, which cannot as easily be tested or changed within the originally proposed data analysis scheme relying on precalculated subspectra (Harbison et al., 1987).
+It goes without saying that our results are readily generalized for the case of dipole-dipole interactions (for heteronuclear or isolated homonuclear spin pairs) and also for first-order quadrupolar interactions (2H, 7Li).